 - Correlations between injuries and time of crash

-Have you been in a car accident and need help with your personal injury case?
-Attorney Peter Ventura is located in Worcester, MA and he has decades of experience working with injury cases, including those associated with car crashes.
+Have you been in a car accident and need help with your car accident case?
+Worcester accident attorney Peter Ventura is located in Worcester, MA and he has decades of experience working with injury cases, including those associated with car crashes.
 You may contact Attorney Ventura at 508-755-7535 and he can help you understand the legal process associated with insurance claims.

 Photo via Pixabay